shivannis/xandr-docs-public/xandr-docs/articles/invest/about-invest.md

 ---
-title: About Invest DSP
+title: About Microsoft Invest DSP
 description: Xandr Invest is an advertising platform tailored for modern advertisers, offering Invest DSP for effective upper-funnel buying.
 It provides seamless integration, direct access to premium supply, reduced discrepancies, and built-in fraud protection.
 The platform employs real-time bidding, data overlays, and a proprietary bidder for optimized ad serving.
 ---
-# About Invest DSP
+# About Microsoft Invest DSP

 Xandr Invest is a strategic buying platform built for the needs of today’s advertisers looking to invest in